bobGSmith/CursedUi/README.md

 ### Select item scrolling text
 if item text does not fit in item display box. allow user to scroll through the text with right arrow

-### Add item dict
-when adding items to SelectMenu, it should add them to a dict with their id.
-Can then update getItemById to use the dict instead of loop..